-The Texas Tech University International Affairs Council (IAC) shall serve as an advisory board for TTU's international campuses and centers by functioning as the conduit between the OIA and Texas Tech's academic, operational, and administrative units regarding Texas Tech's global initiatives and helping develop and recommend policies to the Texas Tech Provost and Senior Vice President (PSVP) and President on international programs and campus internationalization.
+The Texas Tech University International Affairs Council (IAC) shall serve as an advisory board for TTU's international campuses and centers by functioning as the conduit between the OIA and Texas Tech's academic, operational, and administrative units regarding Texas Tech's global initiatives and helping develop and recommend policies to the Texas Tech PSVP and President on international programs and campus internationalization.

 8. Programs at TTU International Centers

 a.
 Academic programs at a TTU international center will be semester-long programs, short-term programs, or faculty-led programs.
 Either the resident director or designee approved by the resident director's supervisor must be on site for all programs to provide logistical and administrative support.
 Details about such support may be found in the Handbook for TTU International Centers.

 b.
 Academic programs from other institutions for which a TTU international center provides logistical support may be semester-long or short-term programs.
 All support will be clearly delineated in a contract between the TTU center and other institution, to be approved by TTU Purchasing and Contracting.
 See the Handbook for details.